-The following table shows for the fiscal year ended December 31, 2015 certain information with respect to the compensation of all non-employee directors of the Company: Due to the fact that John Simard serves as Chief Executive Officer of XBiotech Inc., he does not receive compensation for his services as Chairman of the Board.
+The following table shows for the fiscal year ended December 31, 2016 certain information with respect to the compensation of all non-employee directors of the Company: Due to the fact that John Simard serves as Chief Executive Officer of XBiotech Inc., he does not receive compensation for his services as Chairman of the Board.

-Director Compensation for Fiscal Year 2015
+Director Compensation for Fiscal Year 2016

-Name Fees Earned or Paid in Cash (\$) Option Awards (\$)(1)(2) All Other Compensation (\$) Total (\$)
+N Fees Earned or Paid in Cash Option Awards (\$)(1)(2)(3) All Other Compensation Total

+Name (\$) (\$)(1)(2)(3) (\$) (\$)

-Fabrizio Bonanni - -
+Fabrizio Bonanni 389,000 389,000

-W. Thorpe McKenzie 168,000(3) 168,000
+W. Thorpe McKenzie 282,920(4) 282,920

-Daniel Vasella M D
+Daniel Vasella, M.D.
+984,513 984,513

-(1) Amounts listed represent the aggregate grant date fair value amount computed as of the grant date of each option awarded during 2015 in accordance with ASC 718.
-Assumptions used in the calculation of these amounts are included in Note 2 to the Financial Statements in our Annual Report on Form 10-K for the year ended December 31, 2015.
+- (1) Amounts listed represent the aggregate grant date fair value amount computed as of the grant date of each option awarded during 2016 in accordance with ASC 718.
+Assumptions used in the calculation of these amounts are included in Note 2 to the Financial Statements in our Annual Report on Form 10-K for the year ended December 31, 2016.
 As required by SEC rules, the amounts shown exclude the impact of estimated forfeitures related to service-based vesting conditions.
 Our directors will only realize compensation to the extent the trading price of our common stock is greater than the exercise price of such stock options.
-As required by SEC rules, the amounts shown exclude the impact of estimated forfeitures related to service-based vesting conditions.

-shown exclude the impact of estimated forfeitures related to service-based vesting conditions.
-On March 1, 2016, each Director was granted options to purchase shares of our common stock as follows: Dr. Bonanni was granted options to purchase an aggregate of 33,3333 shares of our common stock for his services as a member of the board of directors for 2016.
-Mr. McKenzie was granted options to purchase an aggregate of 125,000 shares of our common stock for his services as a member of the board of directors for 2016.
-Dr. Vasella was granted options to purchase an aggregate of 125,000 shares of our common stock for his services as a member of the board of directors for 2015.

-(3) Represents options to purchase an aggregate of 15,000 shares of our common stock granted to Mr. McKenzie on January 1, 2015 for his services as a member of the board of directors for 2015.
+As required by SEC rules, the amounts shown exclude the impact of estimated forfeitures related to service-based vesting conditions. - (2) On March 1, 2016, each Director was granted options to purchase shares of our common stock as follows: Dr. Bonanni was granted options to purchase an aggregate of 33,3333 shares of our common stock for his services as a member of the board of directors for 2016.
+Mr. McKenzie was granted options to purchase an aggregate of 15,000 shares of our common stock for his services as a member of the board of directors for 2016.
+Dr. Vasella was granted options to purchase an aggregate of 125,000 shares of our common stock for his services as a member of the board of directors for 2015. - (3) On September 14, 2016, in accordance with the director compensation policy adopted by the Board in March 2016, each non-employee Director was granted 50,000 nonstatutory stock options under the Company's 2015 Equity Incentive Plan at the closing sales price per share of the Company's Common Stock on the date of issuance. - (4) Represents options to purchase an aggregate of 15,000 shares of our common stock granted to Mr. McKenzie on January 1, 2015 for his services as a member of the board of directors for 2015.
 As of December 31, 2015, an aggregate of 1,355,000 shares were outstanding under all options to purchase our common stock held by Mr. McKenzie.